lingtalfi/logic-feature-suggesion/README.md

 (well if that's the case that's terrible, it should be fixed)

-The intuitive way to select those top four points would be to simply draw a rectangular selection around them, and that's what the **pointer** tool should be able to do (since logic should feel intuitive, right).
+The intuitive way to select those top four points would be to simply draw a rectangular selection around them, and that's what the **pointer** tool should be able to do (since logic should feel intuitive, right?).

 At least in automation mode, where precise editing becomes critical.